-Freshmen entering Emerson College for the first time in a fall semester are required to live on campus for their first four semesters at Emerson College, and may apply to live on campus for subsequent semesters pending availability of housing.
-Freshmen entering College for the first time in a spring semester are required to live on campus for their first three semesters at Emerson College, and may apply to live on campus for subsequent semesters pending availability of housing.
+Freshmen entering college for the first time in the fall semester prior to 2017 are required to live on campus for their first four semesters at Emerson College, and may apply to live on campus for subsequent semesters pending availability of housing.
+Freshmen entering College for the first time in a spring semester prior to 2018 are required to live on campus for their first three semesters at Emerson College, and may apply to live on campus for subsequent semesters pending availability of housing.

-Students returning from a Leave of Absence will be offered on-campus housing pending availability and must contact OHRL during their re-admittance process to start the non-guarantee housing application process.
+Students returning from a Leave of Absence (LOA) will be offered on-campus housing pending availability and must contact OHRL during their re-admittance process to start the non-guarantee housing application process.

 External Programs or Approved Study Abroad Program

-Freshmen and sophomores (students who entered Emerson College as incoming freshman and have not yet completed four semesters of college) attending an Emerson external program or approved study abroad program are required to live in on-campus housing during the semester they are attending classes on the Boston campus.
-Because this is a condition of residency, freshmen and sophomores participating in an external program do not need to submit a $300 housing deposit.
+Freshmen, sophomores, and juniors (students who entered Emerson College as incoming freshmen and have not yet completed their residency requirement) attending an Emerson external program or approved study abroad program are required to live in on-campus housing during the semester they are attending classes on the Boston campus.

 Exemptions are typically granted when:

 - The student lives at home with an immediate family member over the age of 25 years old.
 If the student changes residence, it is her/his responsibility to promptly notify the Office of Housing and Residence Life.

 - The student is able to demonstrate a financial hardship that would otherwise prevent him or her from attending Emerson.

 - The student has a disability that precludes living in a residence hall.
-Documentation of the student’s disability is required from a qualified professional who has direct knowledge of the student and his or her condition, e.g., physician, psychiatrist, psychologist, etc. This documentation must meet the guidelines described in the Disability Services Office statement of policies and procedures found on the Disability Services page.
+Documentation of the student’s disability is required from a qualified professional who has direct knowledge of the student and his or her condition, e.g., physician, psychiatrist, psychologist, etc. This documentation must meet the guidelines described in the Student Accessibility Services Office statement of policies and procedures found on the Student Accessibility Services page.